Skip to content

 Protecting the Long Nanny shorebird site

 The Long Nanny shorebird site is located between the villages of Beadnell and Low Newton.
-It is a nationally important breeding site and 2024 marks 47 years since the National Trust began working to protect the site and the birds that breed there.
+It is a nationally important breeding site for several species and 2024 marks 47 years since the National Trust began working to protect the site and the birds that breed there.

 Each year we rope off a section of the coast between Beadnell and High Newton to protect the nesting grounds of several important breeding birds, including the Arctic tern, little tern and ringed plover.
-Rangers are stationed along this stretch of coastline during the nesting season to monitor the birds.
+Rangers live and work along this stretch of coastline during the nesting season to monitor the birds and show them to visitors.

 How the ropes help